 The Story Behind Echoing Hope

-This is where Echoing Hope Ranch came to the rescue.
-We met other parents with similar challenges and concerns and decided to create Echoing Hope.
+Parents with similar challenges and concerns and decided to create Echoing Hope.
 With 1 in 54 children now being diagnosed with autism and 500,000 children with autism becoming adults in the next ten years, there is a huge need for programs which will allow people to grow and discover new interests throughout their lives.
 While there are other programs designed to serve people with disabilities, many of these cannot meet significant needs or do not understand autism well enough to provide continued growth.
 So often, a physically aggressive person with a disability is restrained, either physically or with medication, instead of investing in increasing the quality of the life of the individual so he or she does not have to engage in aggressive or other challenging behaviors.
 Many people with autism that are non-verbal are discounted as having no capability.